 The order was fighting Death Eaters in the Department of Mysteries, and Sirius was fighting Bellatrix and dodging her curses while he was throwing his own.
 She threw a stunner at him and he dodged it, saying, "Come on, you can do better than that!"
 Then she hit him with another spell, and he fell through the veil.
 And just like that he was gone.
 Harry screamed, "Sirius!
 Sirius!" but when he didn't return he realized he was gone.

 Harry woke with a start, realizing he was wet with sweat and he had tears running down his face.
 He took a few deep breaths and knew sleep would not come again, so he propped himself up and laid there thinking about Sirius.
-About how in his third year, he had thought Sirius a traitor, and then he had found that Sirius wasn't the traitor but it was in fact Wormtail, his parents other best friend.
-Sirius heard what Wormtail had done and went to find Wormtail and kill him for what he had done.
-He had found Wormtail and he tried to kill him, but not before Wormtail had sent a spell that killed anyone within the area behind him and, scurrying off with the other rats, Sirius had been blamed and sent to Azkaban.
+About how in his third year, he had thought Sirius a traitor, and then he had found that Sirius wasn't the traitor but it was in fact Peter, his parents other best friend.
+Sirius heard what Wormtail had done and went to find the rat and kill him for what he had done.
+He had found Wormtail and had tried to kill him, but not before Peter had sent a spell that killed anyone within the area behind him and scurried off with the other rats to leave Sirius to take the blame and be sent to Azkaban.
 But Harry had saved Peter's life, and with that Sirius would be free.
-Sirius had offered him a home once his name was cleared since he was Harry's godfather.
+Sirius had offered him a home once his name was cleared, since he was Harry's godfather.
 Harry had accepted, but before they could turn Wormtail into the authorities he had escaped.
 So Sirius had to flee for his life.

 Harry had always dreamed about the home that he could have had, but now it would never happen.
 He felt such a surge of hatred towards Wormtail, but then he shut it out.
 He had to keep his emotions under control, knowing that if he didn't, he would be giving Voldemort a chance at his mind, again, so he controlled his thoughts by putting up his barrier, however untrained and possibly weak, that Occlumency provided.